docker/docs/datacenter/ucp/2.2/guides/admin/install/upgrade.md

 Also, don't make changes to UCP configurations while you're upgrading it.
 This can lead to misconfigurations that are difficult to troubleshoot.

-## Backup your swarm
+## Back up your swarm

 Before starting an upgrade, make sure that your swarm is healthy.
-If a problem occurs this makes it easier to find and troubleshoot any problems.
+If a problem occurs, this makes it easier to find and troubleshoot it.

 [Create a backup](../backups-and-disaster-recovery.md) of your swarm.
 This allows you to recover if something goes wrong during the upgrade process.